gphalkes/fpicprog/README.md

 | RxD         | PGD    |

 (Note that this is for the default settings.
-You can instruct fpicprog to use different pins instead, if that make wiring easier.)
+You can instruct fpicprog to use different pins instead, if that makes wiring easier.)

 Although not strictly necessary, it is recommended to connect the !MCLR pin to VCC using a pull-up resistor.
 You may also want to add capacitors between the